Understanding Heat Affected Zone (HAZ) Microstructure

 - Narrow HAZ (<2mm):

-- Achieved by: High speed, low power, focused beam
+- Often associated with: high speed, lower power, focused beam

 - Trade-off: May reduce penetration